sf219/STAC_AVC/README.md

 # TODO

-- [ ] Add support for perceptual metrics such as MS-SSIM, LPIPS, and BRISQUE
+- [X] Add support for perceptual metrics such as MS-SSIM, LPIPS, and BRISQUE
+- [ ] Add support for Q-AVC
 - [ ] Decouple AVC and Q-AVC code totally
 - [ ] Add Chroma support
 - [ ] Add 8x8 transforms